thomasbreydo/movieposters/README.md

 A simple Python package to get the link a movie's poster given its title.

-> Please consider starring the repo if this package is useful!
+> Please consider starring the repo if it's helpful!
->
-> Thanks :)

 ## Installation